KimmoHop/Marlin-Ai3M/README.md

 - Anycubic TFT display disabled
 - RepRapDiscoun full graphics enabled
 - SPI delay adjusted for clone with long cables
-- Serial buffers adjusted for lesser memory usage (86 bytes... :/ )
+- Serial buffers adjusted for lesser memory usage
+- M73 R support, displayed instead of X and Y cordinates
+- Manual level corners (moves from corner to corner)

+## Still works

+- Filament sensor
+- Manual mesh bed levelling, but a lot easier with "standard" display

 ## Bugs

-- It's possible that filament sensor does not work
+- Still no power out resume

 ## Connection

 See [connection board image](https://cdn.thingiverse.com/assets/5f/ee/44/74/92/IMG_5204.JPG) posted by [General5X](https://www.thingiverse.com/Generalx5)

 See [Trigorilla connections](https://cdn.thingiverse.com/assets/6f/1b/cd/c5/98/trigorilla.png) posted by [misterbig](https://www.thingiverse.com/misterbig)

 RepRap display J2 goes to Trigorilla EXP1

 RepRap display J3 goes to Trigorilla EXP2

-Connection board connector HUB is connected (it seems to be 2mm raster, I didn't have dupont wires for that :/ ) Connection board pins PIN_19 ..
+Connection board connector HUB is connected (it seems to be 2mm raster, I didn't have dupont wires for that :/ )

+Connection board pins PIN_19 ..
 PIN_3 are wired to Trigorilla limit switches D19 ..
+D3

-D3 Connection board pins PIN_GROUND and PIN_A13 are wired to Trigorilla Temp sensors GDN and A13 (nozzle temp sensor)
+Connection board pins PIN_GROUND and PIN_A13 are wired to Trigorilla Temp sensors GDN and A13 (nozzle temp sensor)

 Make sure not to take out connectors in A14 and AUX.
 Some are hot glued to connection board.